master255/ImmortalPlayer/README.md

 4. Play in background without using service e.t.c.
 5. Small size of code, no need to update player component
 6. Ready for deploy to any program.
 No need to use library.
-7. The player starts to play a video from a local file and not from the internet.
+7. The player starts to play a video from a local file (if exist) and not from the internet.
 8. The player plays the corrupted files.